Vegan Peanut Butter Banana Pancakes

 - Chia seed jam.
 I love using my 10-minute chia seed jam for pancakes!

 - Date caramel.
 Make a quick date caramel sauce by soaking fresh dates in hot water for 15 minutes then blending with a little water or coconut milk.
 I like to add a pinch of sea salt and some vanilla.
+Or you can use this date paste recipe and just thin it out a bit with water or milk.

 - Any nut or seed butter.
 A drizzle or spoonful of your favourite nut or seed butter is always a welcome pancake addition.
 Try tahini, sunflower seed butter or almond butter.